rolanveroncruz/dnc_project/dnc_backend/LOG.md

 Dec 20, 2025
 * When login is successful, need to return a menu->activation map, which contains information about which menu items
 * are activated for the user.

+### Dec 21, 2025
+* inserted migration for Admin to access all menu items in setup.